keu/docs/astro/modify-cluster.md

 For modifications that do require downtime, such as changing your cluster's node instance type, Astronomer support will inform you of the expected impact and ask you to confirm if you want to proceed.

-To confirm a modification was completed, open the **Clusters** tab in the Cloud UI.
-You should see the updated configuration in the table entry for your cluster.
+To confirm a modification was completed, click **Clusters** in the Cloud UI.
+The updated configuration appears on your cluster's information page.